daronphang/programming-resources/computer-science/data-structures/sets/bloom-filter.md

+## Background

+If we have a large set of structured data (identified by record IDs) stored in a set of data files, what is the most efficient way to know which file might contain our required data?
+We don't want to read each file, as that would be slow, and we have to read a lot of data from the disk.

+One solution can be to build an index on each data file and store it in a separate index file.
+This index can map each record ID to its offset in the data file.
+Each index file will be sorted on the record ID.
+Now, if we want to search an ID in this index, the best we can do is a Binary Search.
+Can we do better than that?

 ## Bloom filter

-A Bloom filter is a space-efficient probabilistic data structure that is used to test whether an item is a member of a set.
+A Bloom filter is a space-efficient probabilistic data structure that is used to test whether an element **may be in a set, or definitely is not**.
 The bloom filter will always say yes if an item is a set member.
 However, the bloom filter might still say yes although an item is not a member of the set i.e. **false positive**.
 The items can be added to the bloom filter but the items cannot be removed.

 The bloom filter supports the following operations: